RA-Rob/rift/docs/input-file-management.rst

 1. **Temporary File Creation**: Files are first copied to a temporary location with a unique name (``.filename.tmp.$$``)
 2. **Permission Setting**: Ownership and permissions are set on the temporary file
 3. **Atomic Move**: The temporary file is moved to the final location using ``mv``, which is atomic on most filesystems
+4. **Source File Archival**: After successful copy, the original source file is moved to the processed directory
-4. **Cleanup**: If any step fails, temporary files are cleaned up automatically
+5. **Cleanup**: If any step fails, temporary files are cleaned up automatically

-This process prevents other system processes from accessing incomplete or improperly configured files.
+This process prevents other system processes from accessing incomplete or improperly configured files, and ensures files are not processed multiple times.

 Configuration
 -------------